mitulsavani/cv/README.md

 - **Bachelor of Science** in Computer Science, GPA: 3.82<br>
   [San Francisco State University](https://www.sfsu.edu/) - San Francisco, California, USA _(2016 - May 2020)_

+> Thank you for reading
+> Updated on 12th May, 2020.